-- 1) Position the cursor in a paragraph and press F11 (unless the Styles and Formatting window is already open).
-Check that the Styles and Formatting dialog shows paragraph styles (top left button). - The current style should be highlighted.
-Right-click on it and select Modify from the pop-up list. - 3) Go to the Indents & Spacing tab and look in the Spacing area for the values in Above paragraph and Below paragraph.
+Position the cursor in a paragraph and press F11 (unless the Styles and Formatting window is already open).
+Check that the Styles and Formatting window shows paragraph styles (top left button).

+The current style should be highlighted.
+If no paragraph style is highlighted, select All Styles in the bottom drop-down list.
+Right-click on it and select Modify from the pop-up list.

+Go to the Indents & Spacing page and look in the Spacing area for the values in Above paragraph and Below paragraph.

-You may also want to turn off number recognition, so that Writer will not try to format numbers if you want them to be plain text.
+You may also want to turn off number recognition so that Writer will not try to format numbers if you want them to be plain text.
 To turn number recognition off:

-- 1) Right-click in the table and then click Number Format on the pop-up menu. - 2) On the Number Format dialog (Figure 98), make sure the Category is set to Text.
+- 1) Right-click in the table and then click Number Format on the pop-up menu. - 2) On the Number Format dialog box (Figure 114), make sure the Category is set to Text.
 Click OK.